mapama247/WordFreq/README.md

 # WordFreq
-C++ code to count the word frequency of a text file.
+Program that counts the word frequency of a text file.

 ## Program
 First of all, the program scans the text file looking for potential words (strings separated by at least one blanck character).